luccahuguet/cool_rust/README.md

 Stars are given to projects that feel special and of great use, those are the ones you should try out!

 ### Shells
-- [nushell](https://github.com/nushell/nushell) :star: - a new type of shell.
-Cross-platform.
-Shows every output as a table.
-Understands json, yaml and others.
-Autocompletion out of the box

 ### Text Editors / IDEs
 - [helix](https://github.com/helix-editor/helix) :star: - A post-modern modal text editor, inspired by neovim and kakoune, but with much less configuration needed.
 Blazingly fast!